 We found people were protected from the risks associated with their care because staff followed appropriate guidance and procedures.
-We looked at three people's care and support plans.
+We looked at two people's care plans.
 Each had an assessment of people's care needs which included risk assessments.
-Risk assessments included accessing the community, traveling, support in managing people's distress and nutrition.
-Risk assessments were used to identify what action staff needed to take to reduce the risk whilst supporting people to be independent and still take part in their daily routines and activities around the service and in their community.
+Risk assessments included areas such as accessing community facilities and traveling.
+Risk assessments were used to identify what action staff needed to take to reduce the risk whilst supporting and promoting people to be independent and still take part in their daily routines and activities around the home and in their community.
+Some people had recently moved on from 35-37 Portland Avenue to live independently following structured support from staff at the home.